 The easiest way to get to the Marquesas Islands is by plane.
-Air Tahiti operates several flights per week to Nuku Hiva and Hiva Oa and offers air passes and extensions that slightly lower the cost of flying.
+Air Tahiti and newcomer Air Moana operate several flights per week to Nuku Hiva and Hiva Oa.
+Air Tahiti currently offers air passes and extensions that slightly lower the cost of flying.
 Flights to Ua Pou used to be operated by Air Tahiti on small Twin Otter planes but starting in mid-2021, Tahiti Air Charter should begin to serve both Ua Pou and Ua Huka.

 If cruising is your thing, the Aranui is the way to go.
 It’s a half cargo ship and half luxury liner.
 The main advantage of taking the Aranui is that it visits all of the inhabited Marquesas Islands which also includes impossible-to-reach Fatu Hiva.
 However, it’s a shame to only have a few “sterile” hours to spend on these gorgeous islands so I recommend a land-based tour if possible.
 You might be able to find a ride on a yacht to the Marquesas but this is a long shot.

 When to Visit the Marquesas Islands?

 In general, you can visit the Marquesas Islands throughout the year but the best time is during the dry season.
 In the Marquesas, seasons are opposite to the rest of the archipelagos in French Polynesia.
 This means that the dry season runs from November to April and the “wetter” season is from May to October.

 That said, the wet season in the Marquesas is not as wet as in Tahiti and there is always a distinctly drier side of the island.
 Besides, your trip to the Marquesas will most likely be part of a greater journey across French Polynesia so it doesn’t make sense to head to the Marquesas when the wet season in the Society Islands is in full swing.